skooter500/GP-LabTest2-2019/README.md

 - When the sketch starts, the message displayed is "Enter 4 digit code"
 - The code is 9293
 - If the user clicks the sequence 9293, the message changes to "Correct" in green
-- If the user clicks a different sequence of numbers, the message changes to Incorrect in red
+- If the user clicks a different sequence of numbers, the message changes to "Incorrect" in red
-- To get full marks in the test, you should at least one ArrayList (you probably need 2), and make a class for the Buttons
+- To get full marks in the test, you should at least one ArrayList, and make a class for the Buttons

 Some tips: